 DSTs and Illiquidity

 Unfortunately for fractional 1031 investors, DSTs are subject to the same forces that cause other real estate investments to be illiquid.
 One could even argue that a DST investment may be more illiquid than direct property, as investors lack control on when to sell.
-Realized, however, has established a secondary marketplace where investors can list their seasoned investments that they are looking to exit.
+Realized, however, has established DST resales where investors can get help finding a buyer for their seasoned investments that they are looking to exit.
 Although there is no guarantee of a sale, investors can obtain an opinion of value and have the opportunity to receive an offer for their DST interest.
-If this is something you may interested in, visit https://www.realized1031.com/dst-secondary-market to learn more.

 Is Illiquidity All Bad?